Wind power in Indiana: Installed capacity and wind resources

-As of 2017 the state of Indiana ranks 12th in installed wind capacity and number of wind turbines with 1,897 MW and 1,096 turbines, respectively.
+As of 2017, the state of Indiana ranks 12th in installed wind capacity and number of wind turbines with 1,897 MW and 1,096 turbines, respectively.
 Together, these yield 4.82% of the total in-state electricity production (~4,368,000 MWh or enough to power ~453,000 homes).
 To put this number into perspective, Indiana consumed 104.514 TWh of electricity in 2015.
 However, the National Renewable Energy Laboratory predicts wind energy growth in Indiana, stating the wind potential (from turbines with an 80 m hub height) could reach levels upwards of 40,259 MW by 2030.
-This predicted potential growth is starting to materialize now, with 15 wind projects currently online in the state.
+This predicted potential growth is starting to materialize, with 15 wind projects currently online in the state.